adamdriscoll/universal-dashboard-documentation/components/custom-components/javascript-elements.md

-# JavaScript Elements \(pre 2.3\)
+# JavaScript Elements

-New-UDElement can also define JavaScript-based components.
-These components should define a React component that is capable of loading into a React single page application.
+With Universal Dashboard 2.3 and later you can now define JavaScript elements without having to use `New-UDElement`.
+You can define your own objects and cmdlets without writing any C\# code.

+{% hint style="info" %}
+You can use the [UD Custom Component Template](https://github.com/ironmansoftware/ud-custom-control-template) project to get started quickly with custom components.
+For a full example project, check out [ud-leaflet](https://github.com/ironmansoftware/ud-leaflet).
+{% endhint %}

 Universal Dashboard uses several web development technologies that may be helpful when developing your own JavaScript-based elements.